abdheshnayak/inkube/README.md

 # create a new inkube config file
 inkube init

-# create a new devbox config file
+# create a new inkube config file
-devbox init
+inkube init
 ```

 This command will create a `inkube.yaml` file in the current directory, which will be used to store the configuration for inkube.